Welcome to the Office of the Dean in the College of Education at Michigan State University.

 University Distinguished Professor Robert Floden became dean of the MSU College of Education on January 1, 2016, leading a vibrant community of scholars, students and staff members who are prepared to meet the toughest challenges in education and kinesiology.
 Learn more.

-Message from the Dean (Feb.
-11, 2018)
+Message from the Dean (May 17, 2019)

 Dear College of Education Community,